Physics-50/Module-1/docs/plotting-guide.md

 ----------
 #### Plotting the example data

 Now that you have an idea of how to run a MATLAB script, download this [MATLAB script for our example data plotted with error bars](plotting_script_for_figure.m){:target="_blank"}.
 Make sure you save the file into a meaningful directory (e.g. Ph50/Module1).
-If you open the script and run it in MATLAB, two figures should pop up (one might be behind the other):
+If you open the script and run it in MATLAB, two figures should pop up (one might be behind the other) that are two versions of the same plot:

 [*Click here to open image in a new tab*
 ![the two figure windows that pop up](images/figure-windows.jpg)](images/figure-windows.jpg){:target="_blank"}
+*Note: the font sizes of your plots might look slightly different than the ones shown here.*

 Before we dig into the details of the MATLAB code, can you spot the differences between the two plots?